EuBIC/ReproducibleMSGuidelines/README.md

 ## The Guidelines

 The complete guidelines are stored in the `guidelines.md` file in this repository.
-The file is a standard markdown file that can be viewed [here](./guidelines.md).
+We created a JavaScript application that nicely renders this document as a webpage at https://eubic.github.io/ReproducibleMSGuidelines.
+The actual file is a standard markdown file that can be viewed [here](./guidelines.md).

 We are currently working on a more user-friendly web-based rendering of these guidelines.

 ## Who can contribute?

 Everyone!
 The creation of this guidelines as a completely community-driven project.
-[How to contribute](https://github.com/ypriverol/ReproducibleMSGuidelines/blob/master/CONTRIBUTING.md)
+[How to contribute](https://github.com/eubic/ReproducibleMSGuidelines/blob/master/CONTRIBUTING.md)

 ## How can I contribute?

   * Fork this repository, adapt the `guidelines.md` file and create a **pull request**
-  * Send an e-mail with your changes to `......`
+  * Send an e-mail with your changes to `eubic-guidelines@googlegroups.com`
   * If you want to work on a larger section of the document, let us know and we will move the Guidelines into a **Microsoft Word** document for you.

 ## Guidelines format